outscale/osc-bsu-csi-driver/osc-migration.md

 The integration test is executed using osc-k8s-tester which is CLI tool for k8s testing on AWS.
 With aws-k8s-tester, it automates the process of provisioning EC2 instance, pulling down and building EBS CSI driver, running the defined integration test and sending test result back.
 See aws-k8s-tester for more details about how to use it.

+E2E SingleAZ tests exercises various driver functionalities in Kubernetes cluster

+E2E test verifies the funcitonality of EBS CSI driver in the context of Kubernetes.
+It exercises driver feature e2e including static provisioning, dynamic provisioning, volume scheduling, mount options, etc.

 ## Integration tests (at Outscale)

-CSI gRPC call support for viarity of services.
+CSI gRPC call support for variety of services.

 Legend:
 - :sparkles:: interface is implemented and test pass